Shopify to Google BigQuery in minutes

-Stripe is a powerful payments platform.
-The Stitch Stripe integration will ETL your Stripe data to Google BigQuery in minutes and keep it up to date without the headache of writing and maintaining ETL scripts.
+Shopify is an ecommerce platform.
+The Stitch Shopify integration will ETL your Shopify data to Google BigQuery in minutes and keep it up to date without the headache of writing and maintaining ETL scripts.

 When it comes to replicating your data to Google BigQuery, conventional ETL is no longer the only game in town.

 Writing ETL code requires big investments of time, money, and expertise that might otherwise be used for innovation.
 Most importantly, newer approaches to data ingestion deliver faster implementation than traditional ETL, so you can produce data analytics and business intelligence more quickly.

 Give your analysts, data scientists, and other team members the freedom to use the analytics tools of their choice.

 Stitch's interface is sleek and efficient.
 We only know it's running when it sends us alerts; otherwise, it does its job without bother.